psharma15/RF-Vital-Sensing/README.md

 ------------------------------------------------------------------------------------------------------------
 ### Volume Estimation

-* So far we have estimated tidal volume from NCS and compared that with Hexosking pre-estimated tidal volume, which is defined as scaled version of difference between maximumk-inspiratory and minimum-expiratory respiration waveform for each respiration cycle.
+Lung volume is an important parameter to be measured for respiratory health monitoring.
+We can estimate instantaneous volume of air being exchanged by the lungs by calibrating the respiratory motion detected by the NCS.
+* Hexoskin provides pre-calibrated tidal volume, TV (lung volume only during normal breathing) estimate @1Hz sampling rate.
 * With Biopac airflow, we can get more accurate instantaneous volume information by integrating the airflow for each respiration cycle.
 * Airflow waveform shows positive airflow during inspiration and negative airflow during expiration, with zero-crossing (ZC) at the inspire/expire transition.
-* This waveform is noisy and may have several ZC near the actual ZC, and needs accurate detection, this is implemented in zeroCrossDet.m
-* Following the volume estimation, we fit this volume to calibrate Biopac belts and NCS respiration and we have several fitting equations to perform this.
-We have used Matlab Toolbox to do this fitting.
+* This waveform is noisy and may have several ZC near the actual ZC, and needs accurate detection, this is implemented in zeroCrossDet.m.
+Following the volume estimation, we fit this volume to calibrate Biopac belts.
-* This calibration period ranges between 5-25 s.
-Once the calibration coefficients are estimated, they can be used to estimate the volume from belts and NCS, which are compared against each other.
+* NCS is calibrated (small calibration period of <10s) using the reference volume estimate (instantaneous volume with Biopac, and per breath volume with Hexoskin).
+Calibration involves fitting equations, with linear or quadrativ fitting (we have tried both, with linear being more accurate for most cases), using least-square fitting implemented by Matlab toolbox.

 ### Peak Detection

 * Several peak detection algorithms have been tried, with mimimum tuning parameters and efficient peak detection for non-stationary respiration waveforms, specially with the presence of different breathing (normal, slow-deep, fast breathing and breath hold durations).
 * Earlier codes have used Automated Multiscaled Based Peak Detection (AMPD) algorith.
-* For this version, I've switched to a semi-automated method, with slightly more tuning parameters, but that stay fix for most cases (unless the frequency varation is huge, say breathing and heartbeat).
+* For newer versions, I've switched to a semi-automated method, W. Lu, "A semi-automatic method for peak and valley detection in free-breathing respiratory waveforms.".
+It has slightly more tuning parameters, but they stay fix (unless the frequency varation is huge, say breathing and heartbeat).
 * Refer to above source for this algorithm, slight modifications have been made to implement this algorithm, which works well and provides both maxima and minima peaks with identifying information to distinguish maxima with minima.

 ### Heart Rate Variation